Previous dayApril 13, 2026Next day

 147.9 km---✓ ReviewedUSGS →

-April 13, 2026 brought a magnitude 4.1 earthquake 254 km ENE of Lospalos, Timor Leste, logged at 21:27 UTC.
-This was a intermediate depth earthquake, focused at 147.9 km depth.
-The epicenter is at -7.343°, 128.977°.
+A magnitude 4.1 seismic event took place 254 km ENE of Lospalos, Timor Leste on April 13, 2026 at 21:27 UTC.
+The event originated approximately 147.9 km below the surface, classifying it as intermediate depth.
+Coordinates: -7.343°, 128.977°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13